archanakalburgi/tuktuk/_pages/about.md

 - [Identified misclassified labels using perceptron](https://github.com/archanakalburgi/my_coursework_stevens/blob/main/CS559/ML_Assign3/Q4_Perceptron.ipynb)

 If you have any suggestions or would like to get in touch with me please feel free to message me on my [linkedin](https://www.linkedin.com/in/archana-kalburgi/)

-PS: I can't stop gazing at sceneries, just like in the pic ☺️

 Email: archanakalburgi@gmail.com